A Frugal Home Purchasing Plan On Saving Money For A Dream House

 This was their Housing Plan:

-Since their mortgage expense was relatively low, they opted for the 15 year mortgage instead of the 30 year mortgage.
-Anna’s husband business is still growing, so they are increasing they income each and every year.
+Since their mortgage expense was relatively low, they opted for the 15-year mortgage instead of the 30-year mortgage.
+Anna’s husband’s business is still growing, so they are increasing their income every year.
 But even if his venture doesn’t pan out, they can still afford (barely) the house payment with Anna’s salary.

-My wife’s cousin had a better housing plan than I did, and although they had to sacrific for a few years, the end result turned out to be a huge win for them!
+My wife’s cousin had a better housing plan than I did, and although they had to sacrifice for a few years, the result turned out to be a huge win for them!

 Would you sacrifice your housing situation for 7 years to buy your dream home?
 What do you think about their housing plan?